duncanmcclean/simple-commerce/docs/gateways/stripe.md

 ```

 The closure should accept an `$order` parameter and should then return an array which will be merged with the defaults.

+It's worth nothing that Laravel doesn't support using closures in config files alongside config caching.